Sypher12233/Full-Stack-Dev-JS/CSS/README.md

 The first rule sets link colors to blue by default, and when a user mouses over a link, the second rule will override the color attribute of the `<a>` tag and cause the text to turn orange.
 When the user moves the cursor away from the link, the text color will revert to blue.

-In addition to any text style changes when hovering over a link, the user’s cursor should change from the default appearance to a pointing hand.
+In addition to any text style changes when hovering over a link, the user’s cursor should change from the default appearance to a pointng hand.
 The CSS `cursor` property is used to control this behavior.
 For example, to add this behavior to all `<a>` tags, the following rule could be used:

 ```CSS
 a {